Maata Horomona: Unlikely star

 The relationship between silent-film stars and their fans developed with the emergence of a specialized press aimed at moviegoers, one of the first of which was the monthly Motion Picture Story Magazine, published from 1911 onwards.
 As early as its second issue, this magazine devoted its first pages to a series entitled Personalities of the Picture Players, featuring full-page actor portraits designed to be cut out and pasted into albums by readers.
 In the May 1913 issue, this gallery featured a portrait of Maata Horonoma, in traditional Maori dress and with a tattoo on her chin, accompanied by the words "Méliès", meaning that she was under contract to the Méliès studio, and that she was the native leading woman in a film entitled Hinemoa.
 This feature was preceded, in the April 1913 issue, by a seven-page article by Peter Wade recounting the plot of the film Hinemoa; and followed, in the June 1913 issue, by a brief reminder that Gaston Mélès was then touring the world, and then adding, in response to a reader's real or imaginary question: "Yes, Maata Horonoma is really an actress.
 Kia Ora (which means good luck in Maori)!"

-Maata Horomona's presence in this magazine's celebrity gallery was doubly paradoxical.
-On the one hand, she was a very little-known actress at the time – so much so that the magazine saw fit to specify that she was "really an actress" – having only appeared in a very small number of short films, each of which sold around ten copies; on the other hand, she was a Maori actress, at a time when non-Caucasian roles were generally played by Caucasian actors wearing masks.
-In fact, Maata Horomona enjoyed the singular honor of being the first non-Caucasian actress to be included in Motion Picture Story Magazine's gallery of personalities.
+Maata Horomona's presence in this magazine's celebrity gallery was paradoxical.
+On the one hand, she was a little-known actress at the time – so much so that the magazine saw fit to specify that she was "really an actress" – having only appeared in a small number of short films, each of which sold around ten copies; on the other hand, she was a Maori actress, at a time when non-Caucasian roles were generally played by Caucasian actors wearing masks.
+Maata Horomona was the first non-Caucasian actress to be included in Motion Picture Story Magazine's gallery of personalities.